pkic/remote-key-attestation/validation/gcp-cloudhsm.md

 ## Verifying Attestations

-Validating attestations for code signing (and other) purposes consist of three steps:
-1. Verifying integrity of the attestation bundle.
-2. Matching the public key in the CSR with the attestated key pair in the attestation bundle.
-3. Verifying key attributes in the attestation, that the key pair was generated in the hardware security module and that the private key is not exportable.

 As with generating attestations, Google documents multiple ways to verify attestations.
 Again the process for [Verifying the attestation manually](https://cloud.google.com/kms/docs/attest-key#verify_chains) is suitable for the entity that recieves the attestation zip file generated above.

 Verification is done with the [verify_attestation_chains.py](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/kms/attestations) script.
 Actually matching the public key received in the CSR with the attestation is a complex process with manual steps.
 It is described in the Google documentation [Parsing the attestation's values](https://cloud.google.com/kms/docs/attest-key#parse_attestation), and Marvell's documentation for [Parsing an Attestation](https://www.marvell.com/products/security-solutions/nitrox-hs-adapters/software-key-attestation.html#ParseAttestation) and [Verifying a Public Key](https://www.marvell.com/products/security-solutions/nitrox-hs-adapters/software-key-attestation.html#VerifyPubKey),

 ### Verifying Integrity
-TODO: rovide steps
+TODO: provide code

 ### Matching the Key in the CSR
-TODO: provide steps
+TODO: provide code

 ### Verifying Key Attributes
-TODO: provide steps
+TODO: provide code

 ## Examples
-TODO: Full output examples
+TODO: Full input/output examples